 Let’s dive into it.

-First of all, SEO experts should understand their clients’ expectations.
 A survey from SearchEngineLand reveals that clients mostly want to increase traffic (21.66%) and acquire new customers (19.69%) with SEO.

 However, 17% of clients want all of the metrics delivered.